meshula/Nanocolor/README.md

 ## Definitions

-Nomenclature shall be as per ISO 22028-1 terminology, and will occassionally spell colour with a u per common usage.
+Nomenclature shall be as per ISO 22028-1 terminology, and will occasionally spell colour with a u per common usage.

 ### Colour space